 Due to the wet and soggy nature of the Tacoma area, sump pumps are commonly applied to homes.
 A sump pump is a mechanism used to eliminate water that has collected in a sump basin.
 During the winter season, when the rain is at its heaviest, it’s good to have a means of flood prevention.
 If you have a basement that floods regularly, or your home’s foundation is below the water table, you may need a sump pump.
 Sump pumps are made to send otherwise unwanted water to a location where it is no longer a problem.

 There are two basic kinds of sump pump installations.
 The pedestal variety has the motor that is mounted above the sump, making it easier to service but also more exposed and conspicuous.
 The other is the submersible pump, in which the motor has been mounted inside the sump, having been sealed to prevent any possible short-circuiting.

-There are several things to keep in mind as you move forward with selecting the sump pump that is right for your needs:
+There are several things to keep in mind as you move forward with selecting the sump pump installation that is right for your needs:

 - Consider selecting a pump that has a cast iron core rather than a plastic one.
 The cast iron will help dissipate and diffuse the heat to the surrounding water, which in turn can extend the life of your pump.